music by Proud Creature, notes by LW

 On a Friday night this past September, I went to Todd’s parents’ house in the Kansas City suburbs to play music in the basement.
 This had been our ritual almost every weekend in 1996, before we had driver’s licenses and my mom drove me around, waiting patiently in my friend’s driveways while I unloaded my amp, guitar, and the precious wah-wah pedal I’d bought at the Tune Shop for $100 after a long summer of mowing lawns.

-Todd said he had wanted to do some sound recording at the park, so we decided to it was the perfect time for that— too late for kids to be up playing but not late enough to draw suspicion.
-Before we left, we rolled a few small joints from a bag of weed purloined from a family member, the same routine now as back then, and smoked on the patio.
+Todd said he had wanted to record some sounds at the park, so we decided to it was the perfect time — too late for small kids to be up playing, but not late enough to look too suspect.
+Before we left, we rolled a few small joints from a bag of weed purloined from a friend, the same routine now as back then, and smoked on the patio.

 RIP, RBG.
 WTF, USA, all of us sliding toward a violence and chaos we felt powerless to stop.
-This at least felt like something ancient and natural, a suburban Dionysian dance, the spirit of youth, for old time’s sake, scandalizing and confusing the neighbors, who at this hour almost certainly were sleeping.
+Tonight at least felt like something ancient and familiar, a suburban Dionysian dance, the spirit of youth, for old time’s sake, scandalizing and confusing the neighbors, who at this hour almost certainly were sleeping.

 After Todd got back to New York, he sent me the recording of our performance in the park.
 It wasn’t polished or professional, but it sounded better than I expected.
 You could actually hear what we were getting at.
 Over the next few weeks, he composed an entire suite of music using our playground percussion as the melodic source and the cicadas as the rhythm.